contagon/handbook/handbook/34-finances-and-audits.md

 ### 34.4.2 Fast Offerings

 Church leaders encourage members to live the law of the fast.
+A fast day typically includes praying, going without food and drink for a 24-hour period (if physically able), and giving a generous fast offering.

-Typically this includes (1) fasting each fast Sunday for two consecutive meals and (2) giving a fast offering that is at least the equivalent value of the meals not eaten.
-Members are encouraged to be generous and give much more than the value of two meals if they are able.
+A fast offering is a donation to help those in need.
+When members fast, they are invited to give an offering that is at least equal to the value of the meals not eaten.
+Members are encouraged to be generous and give more than the value of these meals if they can.

-Where a ward is geographically concentrated and where safety conditions permit, the bishop may direct Aaronic Priesthood holders, especially deacons, to contact member households each month to give members the opportunity to contribute fast offerings.
-Even if members do not contribute, priesthood holders should continue to give them the opportunity to do so.
-If distances or other circumstances make it necessary, the bishop may limit or eliminate fast-offering collections from homes.
+In wards that are geographically concentrated, the bishop may direct Aaronic Priesthood holders to visit members each month and invite them to contribute fast offerings.
+In making this decision, the bishop considers the number of Aaronic Priesthood holders available, their safety, and the blessing to members who might not otherwise contribute.

 Priesthood holders should go in pairs when gathering fast offerings.
-Melchizedek Priesthood holders may accompany Aaronic Priesthood holders if necessary.

-Members should not give other contributions, such as tithing, to those who collect fast offerings.

 Those who gather fast offerings deliver them promptly to a member of the bishopric.

+Members should not give other contributions, such as tithing or other offerings, to those who gather fast offerings.

 Some members may choose to contribute fast offerings by using the envelopes for tithing and other offerings and giving them directly to the bishopric.